amelialouise/for-sora/README.md

-# for-sora
+# For SORA
-Various analyses, including visualizations for the State of Oregon Research Academy
+Various analyses and what not, mostly cool/useful visualizations, for the [State of Oregon Research Academy](https://oregonresearch.org/)